zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-options.md

 context.BulkInsert(list, customerOptions);
 ```

-This method is especially useful when you're dealing with complex business logic or testing multiple configurations.
+This approach is especially useful when you’re dealing with shared logic, complex business rules, or when testing multiple configurations.

----

 ## Configuring a Global Option

-You can also define default global settings that will apply automatically to all future bulk operations by using `EntityFrameworkManager.BulkOperationBuilder`:
+You can also define default global settings that apply automatically to all future bulk operations by using `EntityFrameworkManager.BulkOperationBuilder`:

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore